 ['4 Stars',0],['3 Stars',6],['2 Stars',3],['1 Star',1],['Bomb',0]

-Browse More Classics in Wall of the Dancing Dwarves
+Browse More Rock Climbing Classics in Wall of the Dancing Dwarfs

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wall of the Dancing Dwarves:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wall of the Dancing Dwarfs:

-Featured Route For Wall of the Dancing Dwarves
+Featured Route For Wall of the Dancing Dwarfs

 By Slaton Whatley